kubeshop/testkube/docs/executor-cypress.md

 kubectl testkube create test --git-uri https://github.com/kubeshop/testkube-executor-cypress.git --git-branch main --git-path examples --name kubeshop-cypress --type cypress/project
 ```

+| If your test files are located in root path of the repository, you can omit the `--git-path` flag.

 Check that script is created:

 ```sh